GarrisonJ/GarrisonJ.github.io/_posts/2015-05-15-easy-red-black-tree.markdown

 If you're proficient in a functional language, you owe it to yourself to implement a Red-Black tree.
 You'll be one of the few people that can code a Red-Black tree on a whiteboard.

-I'll make you realize why people are so excited about the whole _functional programming_ thing.
+It will make you realize why people are so excited about the whole _functional programming_ thing.

 - - -